SpatialDataCommons/CDR-analysis-tools-std/Visualization/MobMapNativeWin/README.md

-# MobmapNativeWin: Visualization and Analysis of Movement Data (Windows)
+# MobmapNativeWin: Visualization Movement Data (Windows)
 An windows application tool for visualization and analysis of movement/trajectory data such as GPS/CDR. with its functionally, it supports large dataset.

 ## Usage